zmike/zmike.github.io/_posts/2022-09-16-meatballs.md

 71192
 ```

 And that's great, isn't it?
 An extra **60%+ draw throughput on ANV** from [a couple small patches](https://gitlab.freedesktop.org/mesa/mesa/-/merge_requests/18637)?
 Yeah?
 Oh, okay, so we're done?
 Yeah, no, that's great, that's really great.
+What a relief.
 I'm glad we could come to an understanding.
 No, no, it was no trouble.
 No, I don't think we'll need to do this again, either.
 Learned a lot today.
 Just learning all around.

 ## Results
 Well, we made it through that—not like there was anything special or unusual happening today, just an ordinary turn of phrase—and everything's fine.